faizshukri/webint-twt/README.md

 Installation
 ------------
-1. Copy `config/app.sample.json` to `config/app.json`, and `config/db.sample.json` to `config/db.json`.
-Put configuration details to that file accordingly.
+1. Copy `config/app.sample.json` to `config/app.json` and update configuration details to that file accordingly.

 2. Install dependencies